saireddyavs/task-manager/README.md

    - Validates if taskID passed is valid number
    - Validates if taskID is present among the list of tasks
+   - Validates if optional description passed and not empty and is string
+   - Validates if optional title passed and not empty and is string
+   - Validates if optional isComplete passed and is boolean
+   - Validates if optional priority is passesd and is string and one among['low','medium','high']
+   - If there are more than one request validation errors, all errors are passed in one response as array
    - Updates the task information if taskID passed is valid and present

 5. **DELETE /tasks/:taskID**